 5. Remember Your Rent Income

 Do you own the building your business is located in?
 If you own the building, you might need to pay yourself the market rate rent and then pay taxes on the income.
 Check with your tax accountant to see if registering an LLC or corporation makes a difference to your tax requirements.

 6. Give Back to the Community

-Small business tax tip: Increase your deductions by making a contribution to charity before the end of the year.
-(Choosing a local charity, cause or school can boost your profile in the local community in addition to providing a tax break.)
+One small business tax tip is to increase your deductions by making a contribution to charity before the end of the year.
+Choosing a local charity, cause, or school can boost your profile in the local community in addition to providing a tax break.
 Keep records of the tax ID for each nonprofit you donate to, so you don’t have to hunt for them at tax time.

 7. File W-2s and 1099s